Phil Daniels: Career

+In April 2023, Daniels appeared as Reggie in the BBC black comedy Inside No. 9.
+The episode was series 8 episode 2, "Mother's Ruin".

+In July 2023, Daniels featured as a special guest at Blur’s concerts at Wembley Stadium, London, for the song “Parklife”.

 Personal life

 Daniels had a 30-year relationship with Jan Stevens, a record industry associate whom he met in the eighties, until her death from pancreatic cancer in 2012.
-They had one daughter, Ella born in 1990.
+They had one daughter, born in 1990.